A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: Continual Lenient Dependency

 The only exception to this would be if \textit{both} (a) a theory could be tested only under conditions of lenient dependency and those instances are enough scientific weight to carry a theory, and \textit{also} (b) the theory were grounded in different properties at different times.
-However, this seems to indicate a handful of separable theories of consciousness, and the theory that was not-grounded in continual lenient dependency would fail to pass through the Kleiner-Hoel dilemma.
+However, this seems to indicate two separable theories of consciousness, and the theory that was not grounded in continual lenient dependency would fail for the same reasons as in Proposition 5.1.

 \begin{corollary} For a theory of consciousness, the property $p$ grounding lenient dependency must be present whenever the theory predicts consciousness; otherwise, the theory is necessarily trivial (strict dependency) or a priori falsified by universal substitutions. \end{corollary}